lvasquez/lvasquez.github.io/_posts/2014-06-26-Configure-RavenDB-ASP-MVC.md

 published: true
 ---

-This is a little example how to configure step by step RavenDB with ASP MVC, so how we know RavenDB is a NoSQL database base on Document database.
+This is a little example how to configure step by step RavenDB with ASP MVC in base of the first reference at the end of the post.

+So how we know RavenDB is a NoSQL database base on Document database and RavenDB can run in one of two modes to connecting to data store:

+* a client/server mode, where communication is made via HTTP;
+* an embedded mode, in which the client API makes direct calls against the Database API.

-In my case I'm using Visual Studio 2013 and ASP MVC 5, **You need to Run Visual Studio as Administrator**.
+In this case I will use the embedded mode, also I'm using Visual Studio 2013 and ASP MVC 5, **You need to Run Visual Studio as Administrator**.

 So the first thing that we have to do is create a Empty ASP MVC project without Authentication